Descent of the Ganges (Mahabalipuram): Interpretations

 In one interpretation, a figure in the relief who is standing on one leg is said to be Arjuna performing an austerity Tapas to receive a boon from Shiva as an aid in fighting the Mahabharata war.
 The story of the penance is narrated in the epic Mahabharata under the subtitle the Kiratarjuniya.
 The boon, which Arjuna is said to have received, was called Pasupata, Shiva's most powerful weapon.
-According to the myth narrated on this event, asuras (demons) sent a boar to kill Arjuna.
+In this event, asuras (demons) sent a boar to kill Arjuna.
 Then Shiva appeared on the scene to protect Arjuna assuming the form of kirata (hunter).
-Both Arjuna and Shiva shot arrows at the boar and the boar was killed; both claimed credit for killing it and a fight ensued between the two in which Shiva won.
+Both Arjuna and Shiva shot arrows at the boar and the boar was killed; both claimed credit for slaying it and a fight ensued between the two in which Shiva won.
 He then revealed his true self to Arjuna and blessed him and gave him the weapon for which Arjuna is shown performing the penance.

 The relief is carved on two large boulders with a cleft.
 Above the cleft was a collecting pool, and at one time, water may have flowed along the cleft.
 Figures in the cleft in the rock are covered with nagas (serpent deities), in anjali posture.
 The river is said to represent Ganga or the River Ganges emerging from Shiva's head.
 This provides the basis for an alternative interpretation of the mural.
 Rather than Arjuna, the figure performing austerities is said to be Bhagiratha.
 Bhagiratha is said to have performed austerities so that Ganga might descend to earth and wash over the ashes of his relatives, releasing them from their sins.
 To break Ganga's fall from heaven to earth, she falls onto Shiva's hair, and is divided into many streams by his tresses; this miraculous event is shown in the form of sculptures on the boulders being watched by the animals and human beings.

 Another interpretation for the yogi doing penance on one leg is that it is a depiction of Bhagiratha doing severe penance to bring down the Ganges to earth to usher prosperity and happiness to the people.
 The nagas carved in the cleft represent fecundity and wealth.
 Shiva and other gods are shown blessing the saint.
 The scene is further accentuated with carvings of kings, sages, artists and animals.

-One more interpretation of the myth seen in another part of the panel is that of a cat standing on one leg (apparently as an austerity), and perhaps an iconic figure in the relief.
+One more interpretation of the events seen in another part of the panel is that of a cat standing on one leg (apparently as an austerity), and perhaps an iconic figure in the relief.
 It is interpreted as relating to the Panchatantra story of an ascetic.
 It denotes the hare luring a bird to come close so that she could she catch and devour it.
-The artist has brought out the expression on the cat's face, its motives clearly.
+The artist has brought out the expression on the cat's face, its motives clearly visible.